EmersonAraujonb/bitcoin_project/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-### 🛠 Tecnologias
+### 🛠 technologies

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used in building the project:

 - [Vuejs](https://vuejs.org)
 - [Node.js](https://nodejs.org/en/)